 In the town of Sun Dog, cowboy “Silent” Slade (Grant Withers) is wrongfully sentenced to hang for the murder of rancher Scotty McKee, who disapproved of Slade’s courtship of his daughter Joan (Margaret LaMarr).
 Sheriff “Red” Davidson (Buck Jones), Silent’s best friend, helps him escape the noose, forfeiting his job as a result.
 The ex-sheriff leaves Sun Dog and journeys to Gomez Springs on the trail of the real murderer, a border rancher and secret rustler/smuggler named Breen (Walter Miller), who McKee once crossed in a crooked deal.
 Red and the fugitive Silent–who’s infiltrated Breen’s gang–begin working together to unmask the scoundrel, hoping not only to bring him to justice for his past crimes but also break up his current diamond-smuggling scheme, in which Breen’s neighbor Bob Maxwell (Charles French) has become innocently entangled.
-Our heroes are assisted by the faithful Joan, Maxwell cowboy Johnny Snow (Edmund Cobb), and by Maxwell’s daughter Marie–with whom both Johnny and Buck are in love.
+Our heroes are assisted by the faithful Joan, Maxwell cowboy Johnny Snow (Edmund Cobb), and by Maxwell’s daughter Marie (Marion Shilling)–with whom both Johnny and Buck are in love.
 There’s also one more card in the deck in the person of Breen’s double-crossing associate, the wily Mexican bandit Joe Portos (Richard Cramer).

 The Red Rider is easily one of Universal’s best serials; its action is solid and its pacing steady, but its greatest points of appeal are its unusually good screenplay, a terrific cast that further elevates said screenplay, and a typically charismatic leading performance by the great Buck Jones.